-Select Board: Recommend to Indefinitely Postpone Consideration Finance Committee:
+Select Board: Recommend to Indefinitely Postpone Consideration Finance Committee: Recommend to Indefinitely Postpone Consideration

 Summary: As of the printing of the Warrant, the balance in this fund is \$235,046.
 This fund covers the Town of Groton's share of the Groton Dunstable Regional School District Committee's long-range Capital Plan to address its capital needs.
 The target amount will be provided at Town Meeting.
+Please see the Town Manager's Report starting on page 28 for additional information related to this Article.